vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 In this task, you will use the Azure CLI to verify telemetry sent by the simulated device is being received by Azure IoT Hub.

-1. Switch to the Microsoft Edge browser window where you have the Azure portal open: +++https://shell.azure.com/+++
+1. Switch to the Microsoft Edge browser window where you have the Azure portal open.

+1. Open a new browser tab, and then navigate to the Azure Cloud Shell: +++https://shell.azure.com/+++

     If necessary, login with the Azure subscription you are using for this course.